Contact: Karen Roper

-Letter 1 - Fixed-period exclusion of less than 6 days, and where a public examination is NOT missed
+Letter 1 - Fixed-period exclusion of 5 days or less, and where a public examination is NOT missed

 Letter 2 - Fixed-period exclusion of 6 to 15 days, or where cumulative exclusions in the same term fall within this range

-Letter 3 - Fixed-period exclusion of 16 or more days or where cumulative exclusions in the same term are 16 days or more
+Letter 3 - Fixed-period exclusion issued and with this occurance means that the pupil now has 16 or more days cumulative exclusions in the

 Letter 5 - Notification of PDC decision upholding permanent exclusion